 Epinephrine: A form of adrenaline medication used to treat severe allergic reactions, such as anaphylactic shock or insect stings.
 It is available in a self-injectable form or can be injected by a health care provider.

-Food allergy: Allergy that occurs when the immune system responds defensively to a specific food protein that is not otherwise harmful to the body.
+Food allergy: Allergy that occurs when the immune system responds inappropriately to a specific food protein that is not otherwise harmful to the body.